DataDog/go-profiler-notes/block.md

 # note: the expression above can be simplified to just `duration = rate`
 ```

-Doing so could be done with a trivial patch to the go runtime and the picture below shows the results from simulating it.
-So from my point of view it should be possible to eliminate this bias from future versions of Go and I'm planning to send a patch for it soon.
-That being said, I'm not trained in statistics, so my analysis here might be hilariously misguided.
+Doing so could be done with a [trivial patch](https://github.com/felixge/go/compare/master...debias-blockprofile-rate) to the go runtime and the picture below shows the results from simulating it.
+So from my point of view it should be possible to eliminate this bias from future versions of Go and I'm planning to work with the Go project on that.

+That being said, I'm not trained in statistics, so my analysis here might be hilariously misguided 🙃.